Are Breast Implants a Good Option for You?

 selecting your surgeon carefully

 Surgeon skill level significantly impacts results and risk.
-Do in-depth research to find an exceptionally qualified, experienced board-certified plastic surgeon with top-notch credentials.
+Do in-depth research to find an exceptionally qualified, experienced, board-certified plastic surgeon with top-notch credentials.

 Red flags include unusually low pricing, limited experience, hard sales pressure, or offering new experimental implant types.
 High-volume surgeons conducting hundreds of successful augmentations are ideal.